webDevAndSausages/webDevAndSausages.github.io/README.md

 We welcome PRs.

-If you are a WD&Ss presenter updating information about your talk (thanks!) in the [Previous Events](https://www.webdevandsausages.org/previous-events) page, all you need to do is update `events.md`.
-If you have addition materials to add, please make a PR to our [archive](https://github.com/webDevAndSausages/archivedMeetupStuff) and link to it in `events.md`.
+If you are a WD&S presenter who is updating information about your talk in the [Previous Events](https://www.webdevandsausages.org/previous-events) page (thanks!), all you need to do is update `events.md`.
+If you have addition materials (pdfs, markdown, code), please make a PR to our [archive](https://github.com/webDevAndSausages/archivedMeetupStuff) and link to it from `events.md`.

-For other code contributions to the frontend, you can `npm start` should be enough and make sure you run `npm run build` before making your PR to minify the bundle.
-In terms of code style, running the code through [prettier](https://github.com/prettier/prettier) with `--no-semi --single-quote --bracket-spacing false --trailing-comma es5` flags, will do the job.
+For other code contributions to the frontend, `npm start` will get you started.
+Make sure you run `npm run build` before making your PR to minify the bundle.
+In terms of code style, running the code through [prettier](https://github.com/prettier/prettier) with
+`--no-semi --single-quote --bracket-spacing false --trailing-comma es5` flags, will do the job.

-If you want to fix or add something to the firebase functions and db, you will need to install the firebase-cli and create your own firebase project to test out your code.
-You will also need to run `firebase:config:set` if you want to check the slack integration or google spreadsheet function.
+If you want to fix or add something to the firebase functions and/or database, you will need to install the firebase-cli and create your own [firebase project](https://firebase.google.com/) to test out your code.
+You may need to add configuration to your firebase instance with `firebase:config:set` if you want to check the slack integration or google spreadsheet functionality.

 ```
 {